teableio/teable/README.md

 ## Sponsors :heart:

-If you are enjoying some this guide in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/teable-group), a [coffee](https://ko-fi.com/teable-group) or a dropped star.
+If you are enjoying some this project in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/teable-group), a [coffee](https://ko-fi.com/teable-group) or a dropped star.
 That gives me some more time to improve it to the next level.

 # License